XimeraProject/.github/profile/timeline.md

 ## Week 30: 7/22/2024 - 7/26/2024
 - Introduced to JK of https://tailorswiftbot.godaddysites.com/our-services
 - Met with KA
+  - KEEP Track of How many people are at MathFest/TALK Etc
+- Drafted MathFest booth slides
+- Purchased MathFest Booth equip
+- Drafted MathFest XimeraInfoSheet
+- Met Tailor Swift Bot
+- JA: List of activites
+- Met: WO
+  - Need a "firstSteps" repo
+  - write a VS code extension / settings.json
+    - Have buttons for regular users to use.
+DONE
+- Quarterly report submitted.
+- NEED TO Email all schools (DONE)
+- Working on TechBrief
 ## Week 31: 7/29/2024 - 8/2/2024
 - **Second quartely report due 7/30**
+  - Done
+- Ximera Office Hr.
+- multiple meetings with WO -- we think we have a deploy process
+- modulusWrapUrl( ... ) which takes a URL and wraps it in the current course contxt so if a learner leaves a modulus activity, the stay within the moduluis universe
+- Start with youtube
+- Many Ximera deploy meetings
+- Figured out how to make new gpg keys
+- purchased projector/stands/screen/power-strip
+- purchased case -- DELAYED
 ## Week 32: 8/5/2024 - 8/9/2024
+- Started hand2ximera
 - MathFest, 8/7/2024-8/24/2024, booth reserved, conf number P2NKC4J8JN6
+- 200 Handouts given away
+  - AD Presentation 50
+  - SD Presentation 40
+  - 16 emails
+- At mathfest
+- Met Programmers -- time stamps are part of student completion data.
+  - progress a single number or a monotonic "time-series"  (we want it to be a time-series)
+  - Page state is also recorded, but one could have an empty page, and perfect score. (just most recent)

 ## Week 33: 8/12/2024 - 8/16/2024
+- Solved abstract issue (JN) -- needs to be commited to git
+- Help KS deploy
+- Made Big-Math 5000 Data vis
+- Help BR deploy
+- Promised to Exhibit at mathFest 25
+- Emailed LaTeX-Project and TeX4ht developers
+- Meeting Austin Acc.
+- CM documentation.
 ## Week 34: 8/19/2024 - 8/23/2024
 ## Week 35: 8/26/2024 - 8/30/2024
 ## Week 36: 9/2/2024 - 9/6/2024